develephant/coronium-core-docs/docs-src/docs/pages-guide/api.md

 <page-object>.response(body[, headers][, content][, status])
 ```

-!!! important
+!!! warning "Important"
-    This should be the last method in your page file.
+    __This should be the last method in your page file.__

 __Parameters__